normalvector/ue4_mesh_deformation_toolkit/README.md

 ## Load Geometry Data
 All of these nodes are provided on the Mesh Deformation Component, and also their stored geometry.

 * *Load From Static Mesh*: Use a StaticMesh as the source of the original geometry.
+(Demo: *PassthroughDemo/PassthroughMap*, and used in many others)

 ## Select Vertices
 Each of these functions returns a Selection which can then be either be either modified further, or passed into any of the nodes for transforming vertices to control their behavior.

 * *Select All*: Select all vertices at full strength
-* *Select By Noise*: Select vertices based on a noise function, useful for terrain or adding controlled randomness to a model. *This can return values outside of the standard zero to one range, if this causes problems use a 'Remap By Range' node to remap between zero and one.*
+* *Select By Noise*: Select vertices based on a noise function, useful for terrain or adding controlled randomness to a model. *This can return values outside of the standard zero to one range, if this causes problems use a 'Remap By Range' node to remap between zero and one.* (Demo: *SelectionDemo/SelectByNoiseTranslateMap*, *SelectionDemo/SelectByNoiseVoronoiTranslateMap*)
+* *Select By Normal*: Selection based on a vertex's normal direction.
+(Demo: *SelectionDemo/SelectByNormalTranslateMap*)
 * *Select By Section*: Selection based on the sections which make up a mesh.
+(Demo: *SelectionDemo/SelectBySectionTranslateMap*)
 * *Select By Texture*: Use a channel from an RGB texture to select vertices.
-* *Select Facing*: Selection based on a vertex's normal direction.
 * *Select In Volume*: Simple selection based on whether a vertex is within an axis-aligned volume.
+(Demo: *SelectionDemo/SelectByVolumeTranslateMap*)
 * *Select Linear*: Selection based on a gradient between two provided points.
 * *Select Near*: Select all vertices near a provided point.
+(Demo: *SelectionDemo/SelectNearTranslateMaterialBallMap*, *SelectionDemo/SelectNearTranslatePlaneMap*)
 * *Select Near Line*: Select all vertices near a provided line, which can be an infinite line.
+(Demo: *SelectionDemo/SelectNearLineTranslateMap*, *SelectionDemo/SelectNearInfiniteLineTranslateMap*)
 * *Select Near Spline*: Select all vertices near a [Spline Component](https://docs.unrealengine.com/latest/INT/Engine/BlueprintSplines/Overview/).
+(Demo: *SelectionDemo/SelectNearSplineMap*)

 ## Modifying And Combining Selections
 These aren't actually on the Mesh Deformation Component and instead are provided in a Blueprint Function Library.